US home sales surged in February as mortgage rates dipped

-Existing U.S. home sales fell 2.4% last month from February to a seasonally adjusted annual rate of 4.44 million, the National Association of Realtors said Thursday.
-That’s below the 4.5 million home sales economists were expecting, according to FactSet.
+Existing home sales jumped 14.5% last month from January to a seasonally adjusted annual rate of 4.58 million, the National Association of Realtors said Tuesday.
+That’s the strongest sales pace since September and it’s higher than the 4.2 million economists were expecting, according to FactSet.

-The national median home price slipped 0.9% from March last year to $375,700, the NAR said.
-That’s the biggest annual median home price drop since January 2012.
+The national median home price slipped 0.2% from February last year to $363,000, marking the first annual decline in 13 years, the NAR said.

-Some 980,000 homes were on the market by the end of March, the NAR said.
-That’s an increase of 1% from February and 5.4% from March last year.
-Even so, that amounts to a 2.6-month supply at the current sales pace.
+While there are more homes on the market than last year, the supply remains near historic lows, which is helping prop up home prices.
+The inventory of homes for sale was unchanged from January but rose 15.3% from February last year.
+Some 980,000 homes were on the market by the end of the month.
+That amounts to a 2.6-month supply at the current sales pace.
 In a more balanced market between buyers and sellers, there is a 5- to 6-month supply.